thuruht/solidarity_overthrow/README.md

 1. Clone the repository
 2. Open index.html in a modern web browser
+3. Follow the interactive tutorial to learn the game mechanics
-3. Select cities from the dropdown and perform collective actions
+4. Select cities from the dropdown and perform collective actions
-4. Monitor global metrics in the top bar
+5. Monitor global metrics in the top bar
-5. When solidarity is high enough, start planning your revolutionary coup
+6. When solidarity is high enough, start planning your revolutionary coup
-6. Achieve victory through one of the four win conditions
+7. Achieve victory through one of the four win conditions

 ## Credits

 Developed as a cooperative simulation to educate about global solidarity movements and collective action.

+## Version History

+- **1.0.0**: Initial release
+- **1.0.1**: Added more cities and fixed map interactions
+- **1.0.2**: Implemented coup planning system
+- **1.0.3**: Added weather integration and UI improvements
+- **1.0.4**: Mobile layout fixes and marker optimizations
+- **1.0.5**: Fixed collective action mechanics and improved feedback
+- **1.1.0**: Added tutorial, help system, and improved new user experience